Automated Creation with R

 From Manual to Automated

-You can create data dictionaries in two ways:
+You can create data dictionaries in three ways:

 1. Manually (previous section): Full control, good for small datasets